Nice to Meet You, Walden Schmidt: Plot

-Picking up where "That Darn Priest" left off, it is revealed that Charlie Harper (Charlie Sheen) is dead, having been killed in an accident, offscreen, while on his weekend getaway to Paris with Rose (Melanie Lynskey).
+Picking up where "That Darn Priest" left off, it is revealed that Charlie Harper is dead, having been killed in an accident, offscreen, while on his weekend getaway to Paris with Rose.

-The episode opens with Alan (Jon Cryer) delivering the eulogy at Charlie's funeral.
-Several of Charlie's ex-girlfriends are in attendance, such as Mia, Courtney, Isabella, Chelsea and even Miss Pasternak (now played again by Missi Pyle).
-They heckle Alan while he attempts to speak and Courtney (Jenny McCarthy) expresses dismay about it not being an open-casket ceremony.
+The episode opens with Alan delivering the eulogy at Charlie's funeral.
+Several of Charlie's ex-girlfriends are in attendance, such as Mia, Courtney, Isabella, Chelsea and even Miss Pasternak.
+They heckle Alan while he attempts to speak and Courtney expresses dismay about it not being an open-casket ceremony.
 Alan yields the pulpit to Rose, who reveals that Charlie proposed to her in Paris.
-A few days later, however, Rose caught him in the shower with another woman, something everyone murmurs Charlie would do while Berta (Conchata Ferrell) announces the thought with a laugh.
+A few days later, however, Rose caught him in the shower with another woman, something everyone murmurs Charlie would do while Berta announces the thought with a laugh.
 Rose then goes on to explain she forgave him and was greatly saddened when Charlie "accidentally" fell in front of a moving train the following day.
-Alan suspects that Rose might have had something to do with Charlie's death, but keeps silent while Berta quietly states "Never cross a crazy woman" and Jake (Angus T. Jones) claiming he is hungry after hearing Rose's gruesome yet oddly appetizing description of how Charlie's body was demolished (describing it as a "balloon full of meat").
+Alan suspects that Rose might have had something to do with Charlie's death, but keeps silent while Berta quietly states "Never cross a crazy woman" and Jake claiming he is hungry after hearing Rose's gruesome yet oddly appetizing description of how Charlie's body was demolished (describing it as a "balloon full of meat").

-Discovering that Charlie's house has three mortgages and that Alan is unable to afford the payments, Evelyn (Holland Taylor) puts the house up for sale.
+Discovering that Charlie's house has three mortgages and that Alan is unable to afford the payments, Evelyn puts the house up for sale.
 Several people consider buying the house, but eventually decide against it for one reason or another.
-First, John Stamos (appearing as himself), decides against it because he said that the place has bad memories.
+First, John Stamos decides against it because he said that the place has bad memories.
 One bad memory includes John and Charlie having sex with a woman in the house one night; when she passed out, they kept going without her.
-Second, the house is not purchased by Dharma & Greg (Jenna Elfman and Thomas Gibson), who decide against it because Greg said it was not "practical" and that the commute downtown would "kill" him.
+Second, the house is not purchased by Dharma & Greg, who decide against it because Greg said it was not "practical" and that the commute downtown would "kill" him.
 Some time later, Alan receives Charlie's cremated remains, and shares a heartfelt goodbye with his late brother, telling him how much he loves him and will truly miss him.
 Given the impossibility of fulfilling Charlie's wish to have his ashes be swallowed by Pamela Anderson (he also turns down taking him to live at Evelyn's, claiming "That's how horror movies start"), Alan decides to sprinkle the remains on the beach.
-As he goes to do so, he is startled by a young man (Ashton Kutcher) standing on the deck, causing him to spill Charlie's ashes all over the living room.
+As he goes to do so, he is startled by a young man standing on the deck, causing him to spill Charlie's ashes all over the living room.
 Berta quips her classic line, "I ain't cleaning him up."